Roop-909/SQL-project-1/cleaning_data.md

 DROP COLUMN searchkeyword

->Queries for  cleaning structural issues: replacing 'not set' with null
+-Queries for  cleaning structural issues: replacing 'not set' with null